keithbuhler/dissertation-story/Buhler Dissertation Aug 9.md

 Now, what are generics?
 "A fine question, but a difficult one," Andrew Bailey says.
 His recent paper provides a helpful (and humorous) introduction to the topic of generic statements:

 >Start with this sentence: ‘Buddhists are way into meditation’.
 This first sentence is, let us suppose, true.
 So far so good.
 But is it equivalent to ‘for every x, if x is a Buddhist, x is way into meditation’?
 It does not appear to be.
 For the second sentence might be false (some Buddhists might not be way into meditation) even if the first sentence is, as we have supposed, true.
-The first sentence could be true, somehow, even if not all Buddhists are way into meditation (similarly, ‘ducks lay eggs’ may be true even if not all ducks lay eggs, ‘mosquitos carry dengue fever’ may be true even if only a very few mosquitos carry that virus, and so on).
+The first sentence could be true, somehow, even if not all Buddhists are way into meditation (similarly, ‘ducks lay eggs’ may be true even if not all ducks lay eggs, ‘mosquitoes carry dengue fever’ may be true even if only a very few mosquitoes carry that virus, and so on).
 We are now positioned to observe one curious property of generics: they admit of exceptions.[@bailey2015animalism 869]

 Thus, generics are statements of the form "S is F" or "S has or does F" where S is not an individual but a class or natural kind.
 The logical form of "all S's φ" does not predicate φ-ing to all members of the category S without exception, nor does it simply assert that some "S's φ", which is true but uninteresting.
 For example, consider the true statement, "wolves hunt in packs" as opposed to the clearly false statements "every particular wolf that has ever existed has hunted or will hunt in a pack."
 Rabid wolves hunt alone, and injured, or very old wolves don't hunt at all.
 Furthermore, it is true but trivial that *a large number of wolves hunt in packs*.
 The generic proposition is a unique logical expression, neither universal nor particular.